playcanvas/developer.playcanvas.com/content/en/user-manual/assets/importing.md

 To upload an asset to PlayCanvas, follow these steps:

-### In the Dashboard

-* Navigate to the home page of the project to which the asset will be added.
-* Select the 'Assets' tab and the project's asset list will be displayed.
-* Drag and drop and asset file from your computer onto the top of the asset form.
-The drop area will expand to accept your file.
-* Alternatively, select the 'New Asset' link to navigate to the upload form.
-* The asset will now start to upload.

 ### In the Editor

 * Drag and drop your asset file into the Asset panel in the Editor window.